Building a Custom Automated Reach Schedule

 Next, you'll determine the Contact settings.
-This includes the Reach format, the number of times we will dial through your list, the number of minutes between each call, the employees and phone numbers we will contact, and what to do if we reach voicemail.
+This includes the Reach format, the number of times our system will dial through your list, the number of minutes between each call, and the employees and phone numbers we will contact.

 1. To the right of Reach, you will see a drop down menu with the options Standard or Custom.
 For this tutorial, you will select Custom reach.

 2. Once Custom is selected, the schedule will update to the display below.
 This is where you will set your first block of time.
 Note that initially, the system will automatically set your From and To time to match your Start / Stop time.

 3. Use the drop down list to set the first To time.